Leadership

 Winning through Single-Minded focus when the world is in turmoil

-European manufacturing is entering its most dynamic decade in half a century.
+European product manufacturing is entering its most dynamic decade in half a century.
 Automation, AI, and electrification are opening new markets.
 Sustainability and nearshoring are creating opportunities to redesign supply chains from the ground up.
 It’s a once-in-a-generation moment to rebuild industrial advantage.

 But momentum cuts both ways.